lucaboesch/moodle-qtype_mtf/bin/README.txt

 ** ENGLISH **
 ********** Multichoice (with Multi Answers Only) migration to qtype_mtf (Multichoice ETHz). **********

+You should specify either:
+- 'courseid' or
+- 'categoryid' or
-You should specify either the 'courseid' or the 'categoryid' parameter!
-Or set the parameter 'all' to 1.
-No migration will be done without restrictions!
+- set the parameter 'all' to 1.

+Note: No migration will be done without restrictions!

 Examples:

 Specific Course: MOODLE_URL/question/type/mtf/bin/mig_multichoice_to_mtf.php?courseid=55
-    Specific Question Category: MOODLE_URL/question/type/mtf/bin/mig_multichoice_to_mtf.php?categoryid=1
-    All Multi question: MOODLE_URL/question/type/mtf/bin/mig_multichoice_to_mtf.php?all=1
-	DRY RUN: MOODLE_URL/question/type/mtf/bin/mig_multichoice_to_mtf.php?all=1&dryrun=1
+Specific Question Category: MOODLE_URL/question/type/mtf/bin/mig_multichoice_to_mtf.php?categoryid=1 All Multi question: MOODLE_URL/question/type/mtf/bin/mig_multichoice_to_mtf.php?all=1 DRY RUN: MOODLE_URL/question/type/mtf/bin/mig_multichoice_to_mtf.php?all=1&dryrun=1